Democrats poised to unveil 2 impeachment articles against Trump | CBC News

 Nadler says conduct 'clearly impeachable'

-Rep. Jerrold Nadler, a Democrat from New York, was blunt as he opened Monday's hearing, sayin: "President Trump put himself before country."
+Rep. Jerrold Nadler, a Democrat from New York, was blunt as he opened Monday's hearing, saying: "President Trump put himself before country."

 Trump's conduct, Nadler said at the end of the daylong hearing, "is clearly impeachable."

-Rep. Doug Collins of Georgia, the top Republican on the committee, said Democrats are racing to jam impeachment through on a "clock and a calendar" ahead of the 2020 presidential election.
+Georgia Rep. Doug Collins, the top Republican on the committee, said Democrats are racing to jam impeachment through on a "clock and a calendar" ahead of the 2020 presidential election.

 "They can't get over the fact that Donald Trump is the president of the United States, and they don't have a candidate that can beat him," Collins said.

-In one testy exchange, Republican attorney Stephen Castor dismissed the transcript of Trump's crucial call with Ukraine as "eight ambiguous lines" that did not amount to the president seeking a personal political favour.
+In one testy exchange, Republican lawyer Stephen Castor dismissed the transcript of Trump's crucial call with Ukraine as "eight ambiguous lines" that did not amount to the president seeking a personal political favour.

 The Republicans tried numerous times to halt or slow the proceedings, and the hearing was briefly interrupted early on by a protester shouting, "We voted for Donald Trump!"
 The protester was escorted from the House hearing room by Capitol Police.